 The best source of information about open positions will be a university’s human resources page.

-These websites are also useful in searching for administrative higher education positions
+These websites are also useful in searching for administrative positions in higher education:

 - The Chronicle of Higher Education